Other

 Turning casual interactions into meaningful connection

 So, if these opportunities are so powerful, what’s getting in the way?
-A lot of us treat neighbourly or casual interactions as optional.
+Sean shares that for many of us, neighbourly or casual interactions are thought of or treated as optional.
 They’re nice, but not essential.

 Sean approaches it differently.
 For him, repeated exposure is how belonging and communities are built.
 “The times in the elevator and the times in the hallway are where you bump into people and chat matter,” he says, suggesting people seize those opportunities when they can.